RRoek/Vagrant-Docker-Optimized-VM/Readme.md

 You will be able to run Docker on every Windows from 7 to 10.
 Use Docker compose is easy.

-And... this will be faster than Docker For Windows 10 official solution ! (that is a simple VM based solution with Hyper-v...)
+And... this will be faster than Docker For Windows 10 official solution ! (that is just a simple VM based solution with Hyper-v...)

-This VM will run Docker and permit you to code on your Windows 7/10 host.
+This VM will run Docker and permit you to code on your Windows 7/8/8.1/10 host.

 ## Requirements